olivier-heurtier/sphinxcontrib-requirement/doc/manual.rst

     The string (at least one character) inserted in the text when using the role :rst:role:`req:ref`.
     Default is Unicode character 2750.

+req_reference_pattern

+    The pattern of the text used in the reference.
+Default is to use the reqid.

 req_idpattern

     A *format* string used when generating a new identifier.
 This must be an f-string referencing